openshift/openshift-origin-design/conventions/documentation/actionmenus.md

 <img src="../images/action-menus-2.png" alt="Action menus order" width="1239"/>

-Action menus should be separated into multiple sections.
+Action menus are separated into multiple sections.
 The ordering of sections and actions in the menu should adhere to the following pattern:
 1. **Resource specific actions**
-  * These should be ordered with standalone actions listed first followed by flyouts, with each separate group ordered alphabetically by default.
+  * This section includes both standalone actions and flyout actions with submenus (see below for submenu guidance).
+Standalone actions are listed first, ordered alphabetically by default.
+Next, flyouts are listed, also alphabetically by default.
   * Exceptions are acceptable in the cases where an action may be dynamic (e.g., `Pause rollouts` becomes `Resume rollouts`, but the action should not move from its original position).
 2. **"Universal" actions**
   * These actions are available for every resource in the console.
-These should be listed in the following order:
+These are listed in the following order:
     1. `Edit labels`
     2. `Edit annotations`
     3. `Edit {resource_type}`
 3. **Delete resource action**
-  * The last section of each Actions menu should have the `Delete {resource_type}` action.
+  * The last section of each Actions menu has the `Delete {resource_type}` action.
 4. **Submenus**
   * In this example, the resource has two or more actions that are Edit actions, and are thus put into an Edit submenu.
-  * Resources may have more than one submenu.
+  * Resources may have multiple submenus.
   * The default logic for ordering these actions is alphabetical.
+  * If multiple actions relate directly to one topic, they can go in their own submenu.
+For example, dynamic actions relating to HorizontalPodAutoscalers will be listed in an "Autoscale" submenu.
-  * A special note on the Autoscale submenu: Resources that have autoscaling actions will have a separate submenu for Autoscale.
-If the resource doesn't yet have a HorizontalPodAutoscaler, the only action in the submenu will be `Add HorizontalPodAutoscaler`.
+    * If the resource doesn't yet have a HorizontalPodAutoscaler, the only action in the submenu will be `Add HorizontalPodAutoscaler`.
 If one exists already, the Add action will be replaced by `Edit HorizontalPodAutoscaler` and `Delete HorizontalPodAutoscaler`.
 (In the future, VerticalPodAutoscalers may be added to this submenu, with the same dynamic actions used for HPAs – Add, Edit, and Delete.)

 <img src="../images/action-menus-3.png" alt="Action menus order" width="329"/>

 5. **Additional Edit action**
   * In cases where a resource was created via an import flow, they may have an additional Edit action.
-  * The Edit action should be listed below the default `Edit {resource_type}` action.
+  * The Edit action is listed below the default `Edit {resource_type}` action.
   * The Edit action name will reflect the import flow used to create the resource.
 The following are the possible Edit labels for this action:
     * `Edit JAR import`
     * `Edit Git import`